pedromassango/IBackdrop/README.md

 - [x] Set a custom animation duration
 - [x] Set a custom backdrop view size
 - [ ] set Inactive state to front layer when the back layer is visible (grey the layer)

+### :heart: Star :heart: the repo to support the project or :smile:[Follow Me](https://github.com/pedromassango).Thanks!